 Make time to have more than three swigs of coffee, eat a piece of fruit if you have time to.

-Over time make your wake ups earlier, so that you have even more time in the morning to relax and start your day.
+Over time make your wake-ups earlier, so that you have even more time in the morning to relax and start your day.

 Both in your everyday life and your work life, it will help to have precise requirements.
 There are very few things as stressful as uncertainty.
 If you are never sure what exactly is expected of you, you will never be sure that you are performing above or below where you should be.
-If you never know that you are doing enough, you will always have the burden of worry hanging over.
+If you never know what you are doing enough, you will always have the burden of worry hanging over.

-Ditch The Conflict
+Ditch Any Conflict

 Workplace conflict can be horrible.
 Knowing that each day you are expected to arrive each morning to a place where you aren’t having the best of times is hard.
 There will always be a certain amount of conflict between colleagues because not everyone will see eye to eye.